-Ball Corporation reported first-quarter 2014 adjusted earnings of 81 cents per share, which outperformed the Zacks Consensus Estimate of 68 cents.
-Moreover, the reported figure surged 40% from the year-ago quarter, aided by global packaging volume growth and manufacturing efficiencies.
+Further, Ball Corporation reported first-quarter 2014 adjusted earnings of 81 cents per share, which easily beat the Zacks Consensus Estimate of 68 cents.
+Moreover, the reported figure surged 40% year over year, aided by global packaging volume growth and manufacturing efficiencies.

 The company affirmed its free cash flow range of $550 million for full-year 2014.
-The company has maintained its long-term diluted earnings per share growth goal of 10–15%.
+Moreover, it maintained the long-term diluted earnings per share growth goal of 10%–15%.

 Other Stocks to Consider

-Ball Corporation retains a short-term Zacks Rank #3 (Hold).
-Some better-ranked stocks in the same sector include Crown Holdings Inc. (CCK), Sealed Air Corporation (SEE) and Graphic Packaging Holding Company (GPK).
-While Crown Holdings sports a Zacks Rank #1 (Strong Buy), Sealed Air and Graphic Packaging carry a Zacks Rank #2 (Buy).
+Some better-ranked stocks in the same sector include Crown Holdings Inc. (CCK) and Graphic Packaging Holding Company (GPK).
+While Crown Holdings sports a Zacks Rank #1 (Strong Buy), Graphic Packaging carries a Zacks Rank #2 (Buy).